Congratulations - you have completed .

 Question 19 Explanation:

-Higher courts are under no requirement to hear all the cases that are brought up for appeal.
+Higher courts are not required to hear all the cases brought up for appeal.
 When an appeal is dismissed by the appellate or Supreme Court, whatever decision had been reached in the last hearing of the case stands.

 How many justices serve on the modern Supreme Court?